rsxdalv/tts-generation-webui/documentation/manual_installation.md

    conda install -y -c conda-forge git python=3.10.11 conda-forge::nodejs=22.9.0 conda conda-forge::uv=0.4.17 ninja conda-forge::postgresql=16.4 conda-forge::vswhere "conda-forge::ffmpeg=4.4.2[build=lgpl*]"
    ```

+Note: Python 3.11 and 3.12 are not yet supported, but might work.
+The main issue are 3rd party libraries.

 ## Installation Options

 You can choose one of the following installation methods: